 MP for Corby and East Northamptonshire

-Lee Barron is a Labour (Co-op) MP for Corby and East Northamptonshire, elected in July 2024.
-He serves on the Work and Pensions Committee (from 27 October 2025).
-The available data show a very high level of party loyalty (98%) but unusually low attendance (14%), and a small number of rebel votes on welfare policy; career background prior to Parliament is not provided here.
+Lee Barron is a Labour (Co-op) MP for Corby and East Northamptonshire, first elected in July 2024.
+He currently serves on the Work and Pensions Committee (since October 2025), reflecting involvement in welfare and employment issues.
+The available data does not include details of his career prior to becoming an MP.

 Generated 21 February 2026